10 Best Mountain House Meals of 2019—Ranked!

 Honestly, mac and cheese will always be one of my favorite camp foods, but the Mountain House Mac and Cheese is nothing to call home about.
 Following the instructions on the package exactly, the meal ended up a little undercooked and slightly watery.

-For $7.99 a bag, it’s probably easier to package and prepare your own.
+For the price, it’s probably easier to package and prepare your own.
 My recommendation?
 Go a little gourmet and melt down some cheddar and mix it with some cooked pasta in your camp bowl.
 Simple perfection.

 I have nothing against the Chicken Fajita Bowl.
 I wanted to enjoy the Chicken Fajita Bowl.
 I couldn’t enjoy the Chicken Fajita Bowl.